 Sustainable Development Goals

-There are 17 SDGs with 169 accompanying targets that aim to holistically address sustainable development between now and 2030.
 The goals and targets are universal, meaning they apply to all countries around the world, not just poor countries.
 Reaching the goals requires action on all fronts – governments, businesses, civil society and people everywhere all have a role to play.